 Which Indian Ocean twin centre should you take?

-Combining two or more islands is a great way to explore more of the world in one Indian Ocean twin centre holiday, taking in a combination of the Maldives, Seychelles, Sri Lanka, La Reunion or Mauritius.
+Combining two or more islands is a great way to explore more of the world in one Indian Ocean twin-centre holiday, taking in a combination of the Maldives, Seychelles, Sri Lanka, La Reunion or Mauritius.

 Mauritius and La Reunion

 With a blend of African, Indian, Oriental and European influences, you’ll fall in love with Mauritius.
-Travel from coast to coast, taking in the capital of Port Louis and Mauritius’ colourful natural wonders, including Tamarind Falls and the Seven Coloured Sands.
-But it’s the powder soft sands you’ll want to relax on here, we recommend the adults-only resort of Solana Beach Mauritius based on the East Coast.
-You’ll even find free watersports at the boathouse, ranging from canoeing to windsurfing or if you want to head inland, you could quad bike or mountain bike the tropical terrain.
+Travel from coast to coast, taking in the capital of Port Louis and Mauritius’ colourful natural wonders, including Tamarind Falls and the vibrant Seven Coloured Sands.
+But it’s the powder-soft sands you’ll want to recline on here, and we recommend the charming adults-only resort of 20 Degrés Sud Hotel – Relais & Châteaux based on the north coast.
+You’ll find free watersports, ranging from kayaking to windsurfing or take to the water more elegantly on the nightly dinner cruise aboard a vintage motorboat.

 Seychelles – Mahé and Silhouette

-Start your exploration on the newly-revamped tiny island of Maafushivaru and you’ll be wowed by its contemporary design and romantic atmosphere.
-Relax on either of the idyllic beaches or embark on one of the dive centre’s boat trips, spotting whale sharks, manta rays and turtles as you go.
-But if a boat trip isn’t your thing, then you could stay in one of the resort’s new Water Pool Villas which have direct access to the lagoon, ideal for snorkelling and spotting the vibrant sea life beneath the water.
+Known as one of the most coveted beach destinations on the planet, the Maldives is the crème de la crème of castaway escapes.
+Stay on the newly-revamped tiny island of Maafushivaru, and you’ll be dazzled by its contemporary design and romantic atmosphere, not to mention the impressive choice of dining, from tapas to teppanyaki.
+Unwind on either of the idyllic beaches or embark on one of the dive centre’s boat trips, spotting whale sharks, manta rays and turtles as you go.
+But if a boat trip isn’t your thing, then you could stay in one of the resort’s new Water Pool Villas, which have direct access to the lagoon, ideal for snorkelling and spotting the vibrant sea life beneath the water.

-This feature was updated on 26 May 2021.
+This feature was updated on 29 July 2021.
 The information within this feature is correct to the best of our knowledge at the time of publishing.